 This snippet from Peaceful Waters is another good example of effective simplicity.
-Here we also see a bit of Soule’s tendency to utilise large leaps in his melodies, something we’ll see more of in Oblivion, in the fifth measure, jumping up and down in minor sixths before rising up and ending in an upwards three-chord progression in C major.
-The arrangement is quite heavy, with thick harmony in the strings and the brass, deftly avoiding the 300Hz mud that easily accumulates in the low-mid register.
+Here we also see a bit of Soule’s tendency to utilise large leaps in his melodies — something we’ll see more of in Oblivion — in the fifth measure, jumping up and down in minor sixths before rising up and ending in an upwards three-chord progression in C major.
+The arrangement is quite heavy, with thick harmony in the strings and the brass, deftly avoiding the mid-range mud that so easily accumulates around that range.

 The Road Most Travelled

 This one is undoubtedly my favourite of the Morrowind explore tracks.
 It starts with a set of thick, warm drums beating in the rhythm with some harmony sweeping in to establish the key.
-Then it goes wild and lets out a darn catchy melody that is excellent for tapping your foot to.
+Then it goes wild and lets out a catchy melody.
 It certainly evokes a sensation of travel, however it does not fit all that well when you’re slowly dredging yourself through yet another bloody sandstorm.